pwmarcz/mahjong-tools/README.md

 # Mahjong tools

-These are a few HTML-based tools related to Mahjong.
+Here are a few HTML-based tools related to Mahjong.

+See http://pwmarcz.pl/mahjong-tools/ for a live version.

 - `house-rules` (Polish only) - house rules generator for Riichi Mahjong.
 Customize and print.